platformer/typst-algorithms/algo.typ

 //   line-numbers: Whether to have line numbers.
 //   indent-guides: Stroke for indent guides.
 //   tab-size: Amount of spaces that should be considered an indent.
-//     Set to none if you intend to use tab characters.
+//     Determined automatically if unspecified.
 //   row-gutter: Space between lines.
 //   column-gutter: Space between line numbers and text.
 //   inset: Inner padding.